How to Navigate an Insurance Claim

 If you have damage to your home or property, the thought of navigating an insurance claim can be daunting.
 The good news is that you don’t have to go it alone!

 At Branch Environmental, we deal with insurance claims every day.
 As your mitigation and restoration contractor, we consider it part of our obligation to remove as much of the insurance burden from you as possible.
-We’ll help you through each step of the process, often communication and negotiating on your behalf.
+We’ll help you through each step of the process, often communicating and negotiating on your behalf.

 Whether you are using us or someone else, it’s helpful to understand the key steps of the process.
-Keeping things in line and on track will ensure your claim is processed efficiently and you get the maximum amount owed to you for your repairs.
+Keeping things in line and on track will ensure your claim is processed efficiently, and you get the maximum amount owed to you for your repairs.

 The first thing to understand is that your claim will be divided into two distinct phases, Mitigation and Restoration.